terryZehuaWang/react-assignment-manager/README.md

 ## Key Features
 - Hierarchical navigation using React Router
 - Create, edit, and delete semesters, courses, and assignments
-- Inline editing of names and assignment weights
 - Persistent client-side storage using `localStorage`
 - Cascading deletion to remove dependent data when a parent item is deleted